ron-aharoni/borednow.me/source/about/index.md

 > If you want to build a ship, don’t drum up the men to gather wood, divide the work and give orders.
 Instead, teach them to yearn for the vast and endless sea.
 Antoine de Saint-Exupéry

+> If You Run From Your Ghosts You’ll Never Find Out What They Want